Convergence Station | Meow Wolf

 "I see the landscape as a cultural identifier that stems from the collective experiences that we share in natural spaces.
 There is a psychological significance, a sense of home, that the places that have been, in one way or another, sacred to each of us live on in the form of memory.
 A phenomenon familiar to the poetry of abstraction – as details fade, something more essential begins to take form - a sort of holistic sense of total environment.
 The spiritual sort of impermanence and uncontrolled transformation you find in flowing water, or the weather."

-Cami Galofre is a Colombian contemporary visual artist based in Denver, CO.
+Cami Galofre is a Colombian contemporary painter & based in Denver, CO.

-Galofre grew up Quito, Ecuador surrounded by beautiful Andean habitats and then spent her undergraduate years exploring American West where she fell in love with the landscape.
+Galofre grew up Quito, Ecuador surrounded by beautiful Andean habitats and spent her undergraduate years exploring the American West where she fell in love with the landscape.
 She holds a BA in Studio Art and Environmental Science from Colorado College (2013) and a MFA from Arizona State University (2018).
-With a national and international exhibition record, Galofre is currently lives in Colorado, while teaching at the Community College of Denver, the Denver Art Museum, and el Museo de las Americas.
+With a national and international exhibition record, Galofre currently lives in Colorado, while teaching at the Community College of Denver and el Museo de las Americas.